pantheon-systems/documentation/source/docs/articles/wordpress/importing-a-wordpress-site.md

 ---
 title: Importing a WordPress Site
-description: Learn how to import an existing WordPress site.
+description: Learn how to import an existing WordPress site into the Pantheon Website Management Platform.
 category:
   - wordpress
   - getting-started